Valeria Lukyanova: Personal life

 She is of Russian origin.
 She has a bachelor's degree in architecture from Odesa State Academy of Constructions and Architecture.

 She is married to Ukrainian businessman Dmitry Shkrabov, her childhood friend.
 However, Lukyanova said that she does not want to have children or a "family lifestyle."

 Lukyanova is a strict raw vegetarian, living on a liquid diet.
 She said that her weight was 45 kg (100 lb) in 2012.
-In 2014 she stated she was training herself to live off only light and air and converting to breatharianism.
-This is a cult with the central belief that food and possibly water are not necessary for survival.
-However, later she stopped this experiment, stating: "I still would like to do breatharianism someday.
-But right now I am far from it, and I do not know when I will do it".
+In 2014, she stated she was training herself to live off only light and air and converting to breatharianism, a cult with the central belief that food and possibly water are not necessary for survival.
+However, she later stopped this experiment, stating: "I still would like to do breatharianism someday.
+But right now, I am far from it, and I do not know when I will do it".

-In 2014, because of the War in Donbas, Ukraine, Lukyanova moved from Odessa to Moscow.
+In 2014, because of the war in Donbas, Lukyanova moved from Odesa to Moscow.